whitecube/nova-page/docs/README.md

 }
 ```

 In most cases, this will probably not be very convenient since we alreay registered the current route's template in our routes definitions.
-Therefore, it is also possible to load the page's content with an `Illuminate\Routing\Route` instance using the `loadFromRoute($route, $locale = null, $current = true)` method:
+Therefore, it is also possible to load the page's content with an `Illuminate\Routing\Route` instance using the `loadForRoute($route, $locale = null, $current = true)` method:

 ```php
 use Illuminate\Http\Request;